 Ross Dobinson , BBus.
 Acc

 Ross has been a Director since 1998 and was appointed Chairman in January 2006 and then Executive Chairman from 1 July 2012 to October 2014.
 He is a founder and former CEO of Acrux.
 Ross has a background in investment banking and stockbroking.
-He is currently Managing Director of TSL Group Ltd, a corporate advisory company specialising in establishing and advising life sciences companies.
 He is a Director of Reliance Worldwide Corporation (ASX: RWC).
 He was previously a founding Director of Starpharma Holdings Limited (ASX: SPL), Executive Chairman of Hexima Limited (ASX: HXL), Chairman of TPI Enterprises Limited (now Palla Pharma Ltd. ASX: PAL), Director of Roc Oil Company Limited (ASX: ROC) and a Director of Racing Victoria Limited.

 Tim Oldham , BSc(Hons), LLB(Hons), PhD